akavetsk/6DOF-Interplanetary-Deep-Space-Simulation-/README.md

 ```
 Below is my Simulink model that I created.
 It is a double integrator model that calculates both rotation and translation of the spacecraft over a 30 min interval over the 400 day transfer.
 I started the simulation at a segment at 200 days.

-The Current Position function at the top left of the Simulink calculates the Spacecraft to Sun distance needed for the PD Control Loop, which is a function defined in the rotation function block.
+The Current Position function at the top left of the Simulink model calculates the spacecraft to Sun distance needed for the PD Control Loop, which is a function defined in the rotation function block.

 <img width="2968" height="1422" alt="image" src="https://github.com/user-attachments/assets/866de0a2-e95a-4a83-9c61-79ef330de381" />